DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings/README.md

 This repository contains code used to processes a dataset of tsetse fly wing images and locate 11 landmarks on each image using deep learning models.
 We provide the training scripts as well as the complete pipeline used to process the images.
 We also include the resulting data from this process.

 The pipeline is brocken up into two steps we call a two tier process.
-# How to

 Tier 1.
-The first tier classifies brocken wing images that are specifically missing landmark 4 and 6 which is the majority of brocken wings.
+The first tier classifies brocken wing images that are specifically missing landmark 4 and 6 which are the majority of brocken wings.

 The training scripts for the models we experimented with can be found in the folder "Classification"